muratk3n/thirdwave/en/tweets/2019/week39.md

 Please do not project your small, personalized existence to the whole of humanity.
 Improving on listening is your shit.
 The general rule: people who know something abt the issue listen to eachother.
-Parliament, see the grievance, debate, make law.
+In broader soc, parliament / exec, see the grievance, debate, make law.

 IaC: "We need to listen to every indiv on everything before making decisions"